aslinedvinsson/Gender-inequality-quiz/README.md

 ![alt-text](documentation/wireframe_last_page.png)
 ![alt-text](documentation/wireframe_mobile.png)

-### Fonts xxxxx
+### Fonts
-According to [TypWolf](https://www.typewolf.com/poppins), Poppins is a geometric sans-serif typeface.
+Poppins is a geometric sans-serif typeface.
 It was released as open-source and Indian Type Foundry describes Poppins as “an internationalist take on the geometric sans genre.”
-It supports both Latin and Devanagari languages and is available in nine weights with matching italics.
 Poppins is available for free on Google Fonts.
+Poppins signalise a modern but seroiuse content, which matchtes the theam of the quiz.

+The fallback font is

-### Colors xxxxx
+### Colors
+As the quiz have a serouis theam about gender inequality, the white and grey uttrycker neutrality, and not like a colorful page that can signal happiness and joy.

-According to [Canva](https://www.canva.com/colors/color-meanings/whitesmoke/) White is the color of peace—the white dove is a symbol of peace, while a white flag is used to represent surrender.Whitesmoke is a slightly gray shade of off white.
-The whitesmoke hex code is #F5F5F5.
+Whitesmoke which is the most used color on the website, is a slightly gray shade of off white.
 Whitesmoke is a neutral shade and therefore goes with most colors.
-As colorfull images, with strong messages are used,both the whitesmoke and grey keep the text neutral, but it also goes well with most colors.
+As the images are in color, with strong messages are used, both the whitesmoke and grey keep the text neutral, but it also goes well with most colors.

-The blue, green and red are syncronised with the grey textsquares.

-#DDDDDE lightgrey Grey is timeless and versatile, making it a good partner to a wide variety of colors.
-#C1E4FD blue btb
-#7FD1AE; green
-#E48F92; red
-#a9a9a9;darkgray;
-#212121;black btn text
-#fff; btn background
+When the user clicks on an options, the options turns light blue to signal the user which option they have clicked.
+When the user then click the Check answer button. the selected answer will turn green if it is the right answer or red if it is the wrong answer.
+The green and red color is chosen for recognition, as it is universal colors for right and wrong.
+The blue, green and red are syncronised with the grey color in the textsquares.

 ![alt-text](documentation/whitesmoke.png)
 ![alt-text](documentation/grey.png)